 My cousin Erin has been a support for me.
-She’s a runner as well.
+She’s a runner as well and just got back from Brisbane, Australia where she was attending Griffith University.
 We’ve run a couple of races together – and by “together” I mean we have been in the same event and started at about the same time – she always finishes WAY ahead of me placing in her division and even winning, whereas I am lucky to not be last overall in some races.
 Erin and I have trained on the same trail a lot for this race – she’s running Philly as her first marathon also.
 See you at the finish line, Erin!

 Mile 19: The Burke Family

 I have always felt lucky to have married into Kathy’s family.
 Her Mom and Dad accepted me into the family and her sisters have always been so supportive.
 The love that this family shows is a great example of loyalty and support.
 I’ve felt that support throughout my journey and especially in my training for this race.
 If I were to count up all of the “likes” on Facebook of the countless training runs that post automatically to my status, I’m certain that Sue (Kathy’s Mom) would be far and away the person to have liked the most of them.
 Thanks for the support guys!
 See you soon.

 Mile 20: The Howe Family